openstax/corgi/docs/operations/updating_the_stack.rst

    $ git checkout <git-ref>
    $ git pull

+Refer to :ref:`operations-find-git-ref` to find a git-ref with given TAG.

-Update/install JS libraries regularly for the fly command later:
+**Update/install JS libraries regularly for the fly command later:**

 .. code-block:: bash